 - Do not evacuate unless a life-threatening condition exists or you are ordered to do so.

 - Do not use elevators.

 - The public-address system will be activated.
 The "fire floor" and the floor above will hear an alarm signal.
 All other floors will hear a different tone alerting the building that an emergency exists.
 The signal will be followed by instructions.

 - Fire Warden dispatches SEARCHERS:

 - o 56 Broadway (6th Floor) Staff Offices

-- Anna Peters
+- Megan Lassiter

-- Jonathan Sheaffer
+- Ralph Castillo

 - o 56 Broadway (5th Floor) Executive Suite

-- Rebecca Au
+- Sophia Coston

-- Cameron Strittmatter
+- Brian Brenberg

-- 50 Broadway (5th Floor) Faculty Offices
+- o 50 Broadway (5th Floor) Faculty Offices

-- Samantha Ryan
+- Jennifer Tharp

-- Chris Josselyn
+- Brittin Ward

 - o 56 Broadway (1st Floor) Admissions Office and Student Union

-- Stephanie Brewster
+- Tia McCord

-- Noah Hunter
+- Thomas Allen

 - After receiving instructions over the Fire Warden Phone or Public-Address system, the

 Fire Warden directs employees to the appropriate stairwell furthest away from the

 fire.
 Proceed Down the stairwell to nearest re-entry floor (3rd floor or Lobby).

 - After employees have been evacuated and assembled on the re-entry floor, the Fire Warden should call the Fire Warden Phone on the re-entry floor to communicate with the Fire Safety Director.
 Await further instructions.
 Members of the Fire Brigade, trained building personnel, will assist with evacuation and communication.